matrix-org/matrix.org/content/docs/developers/_index.md

 If you're more interested in writing your own client to bring a new experience to users, you may want to rely on an existing SDK (see [Ecosystem > SDKs](/ecosystem/sdks)).
 Those will do significant part of the Matrix heavy-lifting and allow you to focus on the UX you want to buid.
+Finally, if you're interested in learning more about the interactions between clients and servers, please head to [the Client-Server section of the Matrix Specification](https://spec.matrix.org/v1.5/client-server-api/).

 ### AppService (bots and bridges)